Best Practices in Licensing

 Access Control

 Agreement management in DBL is restricted to authorized roles to ensure security and accuracy.
 Only License Managers can create, approve, or modify agreements, maintaining control over licensing decisions.
-Non-license managers have view-only permissions, allowing them to access agreements but not make changes.
+Non-license managers have view-only permissions, allowing them to have read-only access to agreements but not make changes.

 Role